org-arl/unetsockets/js/README.md

 Secondly, the UnetSocket API caches the responses to parameter requests for a limited time.
 If the user requests the same parameter again, the UnetSocket will return the cached response.
 The time to cache a response is set by the `cacheTime` property in the `CachingAgentID` constructor.

+> unetsockets.js v5.0.0 and beyond the UnetSocket API was changed to remove the optional parameter `caching` from the `agentForService`, `agentsForService` and `agent` methods.
+This was done to simplify the API and avoid confusion.
+The caching behaviour is now enabled by using a different class, `CachingGateway` instead of `Gateway`.
+The `CachingGateway` class extends the `Gateway` class and adds the caching behaviour.

 ```js
 import {UnetMessages, CachingGateway} from 'unetjs'
 let gw = new CachingGateway({...});